The Best Meal Replacement Shakes & Powders, According to Dietitians

 - Calories: Pick a shake that has about 300 calories per serving.
 Wong notes that if you choose a shake with fewer calories, consider adding some of your favorite fruits or mixing it with milk.
 That will help to increase your calcium and vitamin D intake without exceeding your caloric needs.

 - Carbohydrates: Carbs are not the enemy, especially when it comes to meal replacement shakes.
 Carbs act as fuel for the body and are part of any balanced meal.
 However, you don't want to overdo it in the carb department either.
-Wong suggests looking for shakes that have around 10-20 g of carbohydrates per serving.
+Wong suggests looking for shakes that have around 10-20 grams of carbohydrates per serving.

 - Fiber: "Fiber is a necessary nutrient to help keep you full.
 We get fiber from fruits, veggies, grains, nuts and seeds," Miller says.
 "Not all meal replacement shakes will have fiber in them, but if you can find a brand that does contain fiber, that should be one of your top choices."
-Wong recommends looking for shakes that have at least 3-5 g of fiber per serving.
+Wong recommends looking for shakes that have at least 3-5 grams of fiber per serving.

 - Protein: "Liquids tend to not be as satisfying as a meal itself, so make sure you are choosing a meal replacement shake that has a good amount of protein," says Miller.
 "Protein keeps you full for several hours, which can help you avoid snacking before your next meal."
 Rodriguez says 15-30 grams of protein per serving is ideal, as studies have shown that amount is "the most beneficial for maximal protein synthesis."